jamesisaac/react-native-background-task/README.md

 # react-native-background-task

+**WORK IN PROGRESS / NOT YET READY FOR PRODUCTION USE**

-Register a single JS background task to run at periodic intervals, on Android and iOS React Native apps, even when the app is closed.
+Periodic background tasks for React Native apps, cross-platform (iOS and Android), which run even when the app is closed.

 This builds on top of the native modules provided by the following two libraries: